Navigation

 There are two pathways to achieve your pilot certificate.
 Yes, it is a certificate not a license.
 There is actually no such thing as a pilots license.

 You can choose to train for your certificate under Part 141 or Part 61 of the Federal Aviation Regulations.
 The main difference being in in intensity and timing.
 For those students who have the ability to dedicate a solid block of 10 - 14 days for a rigorous flight program a Part 141 school may be the best fit.
-For those students interested in training under Part 141, we work with, and recommend Balloon the Rockies Flight school.

 We specialize in training Private and Commercial students under Part 61 of the Federal Aviation Regulations.
 Part 61 allows a pathway to train students on a one-on-one, basis where we customize a training program for the unique needs of the student.
 We adjust our structured training curriculum to: